thisRaptori/raptori/src/posts/general/i-know-what-im-doing/post.md

 At the start of this time off, one of the first things I did was build the site outside of developer mode for the first time ...and everything promptly broke.

-It had completely slipped my mind that I should probably test the server-side rendering of the app, even though that's more or less the entire selling point of the tech.
+It had completely slipped my mind that I should probably test the server-side rendering aspect of the app, even though that's arguably the main selling point of the tech.
 I'd got it so wrong that the site wouldn't even compile!

 By following the error messages and digging through the code, I discovered what I had done wrong.
 I had created several hooks which used the `document` or `window` global variables to gain contextual information about the browser, neither of which exist at all when rendering outside the browser environment.

-Those issues were easy to fix - I just made the hooks fall back to sane values when server rendering - but then I saw a much more confusing problem.
+Those issues were easy to fix: I just made the hooks fall back to sane values when server rendering.
+But then I saw a much more confusing problem.

 ![](./new-site-light.png)

 One feature I had really wanted to include was a light/dark mode toggle similar to the one on [Dan Abramov's site](https://overreacted.io/).
-I prefer dark mode, but not everyone feels the same, so it's really nice to provide the option to switch.
+I prefer dark mode, but not everyone feels the same, and it's really nice to provide the option to switch.

 The feature itself worked fine.
-The toggle icon, however, was broken - _sometimes_.
-It worked most of the time, but not always.
-That's never a good sign.
+The toggle icon itself, however, was broken - _sometimes_.
+It looked correct most of the time, but not always - and it wasn't clear at first how to replicate the issue, which is always a bad sign.

 The svg icons are implemented as two separate components - a `Sun` and a `Moon` - which are both exposed as part of a generic `Icon` component.
 The `ThemeToggle` component uses a `useRaptoriTheme` hook to switch between the two depending on the selected theme.